D. I. Suchianu: World War II

 The investigation dragged on even after the Guard's fall from power.
 In April 1941, with Romania ruled upon by the military regime of Ion Antonescu and aligned with Germany, Suchianu was being formally prosecuted for allegedly embezzling 282,000 lei while employed by the Propaganda Ministry.
 Film historian Valerian Sava believes that he was still being censored in 1943, which prevented him from chronicling Jean Georgescu's O noapte furtunoasă, now seen as a masterpiece of Romanian cinema.
+The Jewish diarist Emil Dorian, who joined Suchianu and Ralea for a "tea-party" in December 1941, recalls the former was no longer praising Adolf Hitler, as he had in 1938, but had switched back to the Marxist lingo; at the same gathering, Ralea revealed to his peers details of the ongoing Holocaust crimes, estimating that Romanians had killed some 200,000 Bessarabian Jews, and were thus going to collectively punished by the Allied powers.

 Suchianu's activities during Antonescu and the remainder of World War II were the focus of scrutiny by his political adversaries, who described Suchianu as a profiteer.
 In 1942, he took a study trip throughout Nazi-occupied Europe, also stopping over in Italy.
 Some four years later, the PNȚ's Dreptatea newspaper publicized claims that he had been sponsored to research fascist legislation; Suchianu defended himself with an article in Națiunea, arguing that he never completed such an assignment, and that he was in fact a liaison with the French Resistance.
 Dismissing this claim as self-serving fabrication, Dreptatea alleged that Suchianu was in fact mainly active as an "economic collaborationist", one of Antonescu's "middlemen and jobbers" (samsari și misiți), but also that he ran errands for his wife, Florica, who had founded a film distribution company.
 She had remained the sole owner after her Jewish associate, E. Follender, had been deported by Antonescu to Transnistria.

-1944 coup and communization

 Pătrășcanu, whom Antonescu was keeping under house arrest at Poiana Țapului, but allowed to carry on with his work as a social theorist, confirmed that most of the books he used were sent to him by Suchianu.
 During the next-to-final stage of the world war, Suchianu supported Ralea's effort to coalesce left-wing groups in opposition to Antonescu and the Axis powers in general.
 A Siguranța report of 27 June 1944 mentions that Ralea's underground Socialist Peasants' Party had received pledges from Suchianu, Botez, Scarlat Callimachi, and N. D. Cocea.
 Antonescu was toppled by the August 1944 coup, which saw Romania joining the Allies.
 Suchianu claimed to have been personally involved in "conspiratorial activity" leading up to these events, and noted that Sebastian was also marginally involved, as the author of pro-Soviet propaganda.
 Soon after, when Sebastian was mortally wounded by a truck, Suchianu attended his funeral.